tgdwyer/tgdwyer.github.io/_chapters/html.md

 </body>
 ```

 We now create a function which encodes the precise steps to animate the rectangle at 60 FPS (the `setTimeout` call queues up each successive frame of animation).
 If you have experience with other languages like python hopefully this will be understandable even if the syntax looks a bit unfamiliar.
 If it's not completely clear yet don't worry.
-We'll point out the things that are important to note for now below, and [later we'll get into the nitty gritty of javascript syntax](javascript1).
+We'll point out the things that are important to note for now below, but you can refer to our [intro to JavaScript](javascript1) for the basics.

 ```javascript
 // Define an animation function